RodoGomez/Algorithms-and-DataStructures/README.md

 ## Data Structures.

 This section will contain the implementation of different data structures used in computer science.
-The implementation will be provided in C and C++.
+The implementation will be provided in C and C++ and Python.